Beckman Coulter launches antigen test for large populations

 Diagnostics firm Beckman Coulter has launched a new Covid-19 antibody test that trials have found to have 98.9% sensitivity.

-The Access SARS-CoV-2 IgG II test quantitatively measures a in response to a previous SARS-CoV-2 infection.
+The Access SARS-CoV-2 IgG II test quantitatively measures a person’s level of antibodies in response to a previous SARS-CoV-2 infection.
 Determining a quantitative baseline to evaluate someone’s immune response to the virus allows clinicians to assess changes in their immune response over time.
 Researchers also hope the test will help them understand the levels of antibodies needed to develop immunity from Covid-19.

 The test is the latest addition to Beckman Coulter’s suite of testing solutions designed to help clinicians in the fight against Covid-19.
 Beckman Coulter also recently launched an automated SARS-CoV-2 antigen test in the US under the FDA’s emergency use authorization (EUA) programme.